 - Assembly could be complicated

 At a glance, you might not find the product as pretty as the ones we discussed above.
-It doesn’t have storage hooks or book holder like other products, so that it may look like a sketch.
+It doesn’t have storage hooks or book holders like other products to look like a sketch.

-This affordable machine has dual weight stacks, 160 lb weight each, and you have the liberty to upgrade 210 lb with an additional cost.
+This affordable, functional trainer has dual 165 lbs weight stacks, and you have the liberty to upgrade 210 lbs with additional costs.

 - Durable and sturdy